jrs-innovation-center/user-stories/peer2group/data.md

 Tracks the date, time, and availability of when the activity is available.

-- Schedule ID
+- Schedule ID  - Primary Key.
+Represented as either an `_id` key in CouchDB or `ID` table column in a MySQL database.
-- Activity ID
+- Activity ID - See Activity Data.
 - Activity Start DateTime
 - Openings Available?
 (True/False)

 ## Activity Data

-- Activity ID
+- Activity ID - Primary Key.
+Represented as either an `_id` key in CouchDB or `ID` table column in a MySQL database.
 - Activity Name
 - Duration in Hours
 - Location Name